PS-Gustavo/RESkelly/README.md

 - SkellyCM handles the engine libraries and is included by TopCM;
 - BodyCM handles the template libs and links everything together into a project-specific executable;

-Changes to Skelly Engine should net changes to SkellyCM.
-Changes to a Body feature should net conditional changes to the BodyCM available in the template Body.
+Changes to Skelly Engine require changes to SkellyCM.
+Changes to a Body feature require conditional changes to the BodyCM available in the template Body.

-ALl CMake system build files should use the absolute pathing stemming from TopCM and dynamically named variables to affect all available Bodies.
+All CMake system build files should use the absolute pathing stemming from TopCM and dynamically named variables to affect all available Bodies.

+Project configurations are included from `./config/project.config` into TopCM.

+This project can use Pre-compiled headers(PCH), and as such all new libraries that can be considered ubiquitous througout both Skelly and Bodies should be considered to be added to the `pch.h` header.
+If it is such, `pch.h` should be updated and impacted headers should include the new libraries within the `#ifndef PCH_ENABLED` clause.